-Elle Fanning Old Hollywood for Emmys, others in red zone
+Waddingham in high tops, Fanning goes full glam at Emmys

 “It took my breath away and my words.
 It’s kind of a sexy dress.
 It’s wild like me,” she said.

+Domingo carried a platinum-studded battery-operated fan in an attempt to ward off the oppressive humidity, unusual for Los Angeles.

 Mark Indelicato was in the red club, sort of.
 Indelicato’s hair was bright red and his black tux sported long split tails like a train.
-And the men?
-Phil Dunster of “Ted Lasso” went for burgundy tux with black lapels, though his Lasso co-star Brett Goldstein and lots of other men stayed with black.
+And more of the men?
+Phil Dunster of “Ted Lasso” went for burgundy tux with black lapels, though his Lasso co-star Brett Goldstein stayed with black.

 Emily Heller, meanwhile, went in a different direction.
 She had a “Kick Me” sign on the back of her short floral dress, and a bit of toilet paper stuck to one shoe.